SERVING ON SUNDAY

 These are the folks who not only know the names of the parts of the church, they know the church seasons, colors, names of vestments, linens, and holy hardware, and the most widely used church symbols.
 Interested?
 As a team member on the rotating schedule, your shift would usually take two hours a month—one hour to setup and one hour to cleanup.
 On-the-job training and a mentor are provided.
 Come and volunteer to “take care of The Lord’s table.”

-Join Todd Schmidt and Mike Marcionetti in helping St. Stephen's livestream.
+Join the A/V team, led by Adeline Crowley, to help St. Stephen with their Sunday live-stream.
 You will learn how to use the new cameras and software.
 All experience levels with technology are encouraged to attend the training.
 After your training, you and your preferred A/V partner will choose which single Sunday a month to run the A/V during the 10:30 a.m.
 Sunday service.
 There will be an opportunity to shadow Todd and Mike before your scheduled volunteer Sunday and a detailed cheat sheet of instructions is kept at the A/V station.
-If you are a parent or grandparent with a teen in your family, and
+If you are a parent or grandparent with a teen in

 LAY EUCHARISTIC MINISTERS, LAY READERS, & LECTORS